Classifying spaces of infinity-sheaves: Introduction

-Applications of Theorem \ref{mainthm} abound.
+Bunke--Nikolaus--V\"olkl~\cite[\S7]{Bunke.Nikolaus.Volkl} have proved a version of \cref{mainthm} for $\infty$-sheaves on compact manifolds with values in \emph{spectra}.
+From the point of view of \cref{sheafthm}, this case is essentially formal since in a stable setting homotopy pullback squares are homotopy pushout squares, and so (for finite covers) the problem of commuting homotopy pullbacks with geometric realization disappears.
+It has also been pointed out to us by John Francis that Ayala–Francis–Rozenblyum~\cite[2.3.16, 2.4.5]{Ayala.Francis.Rozenblyum} gave related results that are proved in the context of stratified spaces.
+As we understand it, these results are both more general (they apply to \emph{stratified} spaces) and less general than ours and those of Madsen--Weiss (they apply to a certain class of \emph{isotopy} sheaves on groupoids).
+This restricted class of sheaves is, from the point of view of \cref{mainthm}, too severe as it excludes many $\infty$-sheaves, even set-valued ones.

+Applications of \cref{mainthm} abound.
+This stems from the fact that we not only prove abstract representability, but also give a formula for the representing space.
+This formula can be identified with classical constructions.
 Two illustrative examples, connecting back to the beginning of this introduction, are the classical de Rham theorem and the classification of vector bundles (with or without connection).
-In Section \ref{sec:class}, we discuss another application: a classification of $\mathbf{C}$-bundles, where $\mathbf{C}$ is a Segal space.
+These are obtained by applying the main theorem to the sheaf of differential $n$-forms and the stack of vector bundles (sheaves of sets and stacks are examples of $\infty$-sheaves).
+In \cref{sec:class}, we discuss a further application: a classification of $\sC$-bundles, where $\sC$ is a Segal space.
+More recently, the third author proved \cite[Theorem~13.8]{Pavlov.Diffeo} a generalization of \cref{mainthm} for presheaves with values in model categories Quillen equivalent to model categories of algebras over simplicial algebraic theories (such as chain complexes, connective spectra, and various flavors of connective ring spectra).